Generic selectors

 What’s the difference between a glass bloodfin tetra and a regular bloodfin tetra?

 They’re related but different species.
 The regular bloodfin tetra (Aphyocharax anisitsi) has a more opaque, silvery body with red on the fins.
 The glass bloodfin (Prionobrama filigera) is much more transparent with red concentrated primarily on the caudal fin.
-Glass bloodfins also have a notably longer anal fin and tend to be slightly larger.
+Glass bloodfins also have a notably longer anal fin and are slightly larger.

 Do glass bloodfin tetras jump?